Master Psychiatric Care with Professional Diploma in Disorders and Treatment

 - Identify the impact of mood disorders on long-term wellbeing and social engagement

-- Describe the symptoms and diagnostic criteria for schizophrenia and related conditions
+- Describe symptoms and diagnostic criteria for schizophrenia and related conditions

 - Understand the phases of psychotic episodes and early intervention strategies

-- Gain knowledge of antipsychotic medication and psychosocial support methods
+- Gain knowledge of antipsychotic medications and psychosocial support methods

 - Explore the importance of risk assessment and recovery-oriented care

-- Learn the defining traits and behavioural patterns associated with major personality disorders
+- Learn defining traits and behavioural patterns of major personality disorders

 - Understand how personality disorders are categorised in clinical settings

-- Examine challenges in diagnosis, treatment planning, and therapeutic boundaries
+- Examine challenges in diagnosis, treatment planning, and maintaining therapeutic boundaries

-- Explore the social and interpersonal implications of these conditions
+- Explore the social and interpersonal implications of personality disorders

 - Identify common neurodevelopmental disorders such as autism and ADHD